bradfrost/atomic-design/chapter-2.md

 But my original explorations kept creeping back to the natural world, which ultimately triggered memories of sitting in a rickety desk in my high school's chemistry lab.

 My high school chemistry class was taught by a no-nonsense Vietnam vet with an extraordinarily impressive mustache.
-Mr. Rae's class had a reputation for being one of the hardest classes in school, largely in part of an assignment that required students to balance hundreds and hundreds of chemical equations.
-If you're like me, you'll need a bit of a refresher to recall what a chemical equation
+Mr. Rae's class had a reputation for being one of the hardest classes in school, largely in part of an assignment that required students to balance hundreds and hundreds of chemical equations in a massive worksheet.

-> 2H₂+O₂→2H₂0
+If you're anything like me, you'll need a bit of a refresher to recall what a chemical equation looks like, so here you go:

+{% include figure.html src="../images/content/chemical-equation.png" caption="An example of a chemical equation showing hydrogen and oxygen atoms combining together to to form a water molecule" %}

+Chemical equations describe how atomic elements, the basic building blocks of all matter, combine together to form molecules.
+In the above example, we see how hydrogen and oxygen combine together to form water molecules.

+Apparently Mr. Rae's strategy of having students balance page after page of chemical equations worked, because I kept coming back to it for inspiration for how to approach interface design all these years later.

 In the natural world, atoms combine together to form molecules, which combine further to create more complex molecules.
-Eventually these

-As it turns out, Andy Clarke wrote a chapter of a book called [Designing Atoms and Elements](http://stuffandnonsense.co.uk/blog/about/an-extract-from-designing-atoms-and-elements), which discusses modular design

-In the natural world atoms are the building blocks of matter, those atoms combine to form molecules, etc
+These molecules continue to combine together to form relatively complex organisms

 Atoms: basic building blocks of matter.
 They have distinct properties and can't be broken down further without losing their meaning.

-[periodic table of atomic elements]
+{% include figure.html src="../images/content/periodic-table.png" caption="The periodic table of atomic elements" %}

+As it turns out, we have

 Atomic design is a methodology composed of five distinct stages working together to create deliberate interface design systems. **The five stages of atomic design are are atoms, molecules, organisms, templates, and pages**.